-Heritage Collegiate is committed to following transparent and expenditures. financial practices for all revenue received and all Consistent with this commitment and in response to GS115-238.29F.(f)1., Heritage Collegiate will contract with a Certified Public Accountant (CPA) to have an annual independent financial audit conducted in accordance to auditing standards set by North Carolina General Statute.
-An independent auditor/certified public accountant, approved Carolina Local Government Commission (GCC), to conduct the independent financial audit will be selected by the governing board. audits will be conducted each year after the end of the previous fiscal It is expected that the first financial audit will be conducted effective in the summer/fall of 2015 for the 2014-15 fiscal year ending June 30, 2015.
+Heritage Collegiate is committed to following transparent and sound expenditures. financial practices for all revenue received and all Consistent with this commitment and in response to GS115-238.29F.(f)1., Heritage Collegiate will contract with a Certified Public Accountant (CPA) to have an annual independent financial audit conducted in accordance to auditing standards set by North Carolina General Statute.
+An independent auditor/certified public financial accountant, approved the by North Carolina Local Government Commission (GCC), to conduct the annual independent financial audit will be selected by the governing board.
+The audits will be conducted each year after the end of the previous fiscal It is expected that the first financial audit will be conducted year. effective in the summer/fall of 2015 for the 2014-15 fiscal year ending June 30, 2015.